LHH-123/shared-worker-demo/README.md

 # shared-worker-demo
-A demo with shared worker
+A demo with this is a test shared worker